otto-torino/django-baton/README.md

 - `GRAVATAR_ENABLED`: should a gravatar image be shown for the user in the menu?
 Defaults to `True`.
 - `LOGIN_SPLASH`: an image used as body background in the login page.
 The image is centered and covers the whole viewport.
 - `FORCE_THEME`: You can force the light or dark theme, and the theme toggle disappears from the user area.
 Defaults to `None`
-- `BATON_CLIENT_ID`: The client ID of your baton subscription.
+- `BATON_CLIENT_ID`: The client ID of your baton subscription (unleashes AI functionalities).
 Defaults to `None`
-- `BATON_CLIENT_SECRET`: The client secret of your baton subscription.
+- `BATON_CLIENT_SECRET`: The client secret of your baton subscription (unleashes AI functionalities).
 Defaults to `None`

 `AI`, `MENU` and `SEARCH_FIELD` configurations in detail:

 ### <a name="configuration-ai"></a>AI

 Django Baton can provide you AI assistance in the admin interface.
-You can enable it by setting the `AI` key in the configuration dictionary.
+You can enable the translations feature by setting the `AI` key in the configuration dictionary.

 > Note: This feature is currently experimental.

-Currently only the translations feature is available.
 It's designed to work with the [django-modeltranslation](https://github.com/deschler/django-modeltranslation) package.
 If enabled, it will add a `Translate` button in every change form page.
 This button will trigger a request to the `baton` main site which will return all the translations needed in the page.
 Baton will then fill in the fields with the translations.

 In order to use this feature, you need to set the `BATON_CLIENT_ID` and `BATON_CLIENT_SECRET` keys in the configuration dictionary.
 In order to obtain these keys for now you need to contact our company [Otto srl](https://www.otto.to.it).

-New features will be addedd soon, stay tuned.

 ```
     ...